mpollmeier/scala-repl-pp/README.md

 | `--verbose`   | `-v`          | Verbose mode
 | `--dep`       | `-d`          | Add dependencies via maven coordinates

-# Features of REPL, scripting and server mode
+# REPL, scripting and server mode features
 This section demonstrates features with the REPL, but these also work when running scripts as well as in server mode.

 ## `runBefore`: execute code at startup